dperique/kube-mini-cloud/README_CI_Kubernetes.md

 Our goal is to make a Kubernetes cluster inside Kubernetes so that we can run tests on it and then destroy it.
 I call this cluster "ci-kube".

-My "outer" Kubernetes cluster is called "kube-test".
+My hosting Kubernetes cluster is called "kube-test".
 On kube-test, I have one big BM (baremetal) machine where I will run the ci-kube k8s nodes (VMs using kubevirt) plus a container to run kubespray to create the Kubernetes cluster.